fjsousa/fjsousa.github.io/pages/webrtc-part-2.md

 ## Signalling server
  With peer.js, browsers can communicate between each other but there's no api to exchange messages between server and peers.
 So how does a peer know which peers are connected to the server?
 One way is to setup a REST end point and return a json object with the peer list.

-Additionally I want to create the notion of peer groups as a way to allow peers to pass messages only between members in the same group.
+Additionally, I want to create the notion of peer groups as a way to allow peers to pass messages only between members in the same group.
 The concept needs to be implemented if we want to run several experiments with the same signalling server.

 The idea is to use the URL path as a prefix of the peer id.
 That way, it's easy to query the server for ids that start with a certain prefix.
 For instance, to connect the client to a group named "someexperiment" we'll do: